Hey cyclist!

 How to dress for cycling at 3-5 degrees

 We are in the midst of winter: the days are cold and often damp.
-In these conditions, it is essential to protect yourself with thicker and windproof clothing, without sacrificing breathability:
+In these conditions, it is essential to protect yourself with thicker and windproof garments without sacrificing breathability:

 • Protective winter jacket (softshell)

-How to dress for cycling at zero degrees (or below)
+How to dress for cycling at zero degrees (or less)

-When the thermometer drops to zero, every detail counts.
-Layering must be complete, and accessories become essential to keep hands, feet, and head warm:
+When the thermometer drops towards zero, every detail counts.
+Layering needs to be complete and accessories become essential to keep hands, feet, and head warm:

 • Complete layering with "heavyweight" underwear